-In Primary Department children engage in problem solving, reasoning and number practical activities daily.
-The

-National Curriculum framework is adapted and differentiated to meet the individual needs of our children.
-In the Maths lessons there is a strong emphasis on oral work, developing mathematical language, fluency and the basic numeracy skills.
-Leading to pupils engaging in: the development of mental strategies, written methods, practical work, investigational work, problem solving, mathematical discussion, the consolidation of basic skills and number facts.
+In the Primary Department, children engage in problem solving, reasoning and number practical activities daily.
+The National Curriculum framework is adapted and differentiated to meet the individual needs of our children.
+In Maths lessons, there is a strong emphasis on practical activities, oral work, developing mathematical language, fluency and the basic numeracy skills.
+This leads to pupils developing their understanding of mental strategies and written methods, being hands on with practical and investigational work and taking part in problem solving with mathematical discussion, all supported by the consolidation of basic skills and number facts.
 Children at this stage will have good use of mathematical language and will be engaging within the mastery maths approach and understanding the meaning of problem solving.

-In Key Stage 3 all pupils will consolidate their numerical and mathematical capability from their primary settings and extend their understanding of the number system, number calculations, shape, space and measure and statistics.
-Pupils will continue improving their fluency in mathematics through varied and frequent problem-solving practice, so that they develop deeper understanding and ability to recall and apply maths knowledge rapidly and accurately.
+In Key Stage 3 all pupils will consolidate their numerical and mathematical capability from their primary settings and extend their understanding of the number system, the four operations, shape, space and measure and statistics.
+Pupils spend time continuing to develop their mathematical vocabulary in order to deepen understanding.
+Pupils continue improving their fluency in mathematics through varied and frequent problem-solving practice, so that they develop deeper understanding and ability to recall and apply maths knowledge rapidly and accurately.
+Again, students work through each area of maths at their own pace, guided by a variety of resources and activities to ensure good understanding before moving on to the next thing.

 All Key Stage 4 pupils will follow the two years AQA Entry Level Certificate (ELC) scheme of work.
-ELC qualification will give pupils the opportunity to achieve a certified award.
+ELC qualifications give pupils the opportunity to achieve a certified award.
 ELC covers all basic and relevant numeracy skills and it is suitable for all pupils.
 The ELC subject content covers 8 components: properties of number, the four operations, ratio, money, calendar and time, measures, geometry, statistics.
 The specification is co-teachable with the current maths GCSE, to suit pupils who are studying both qualifications.
 The ELC aims to build pupils' confidence in maths, including those studying at GCSE foundation level.
 Assessments are completed by pupils within the classroom settings once a component is completed.